zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 1. Sign into [Teams](https://teams.microsoft.com) using your Global Admin account.
 1. Go to the [Admin app in Teams](https://teams.microsoft.com/dl/launcher/launcher.html).
 1. If you've not already connected your custom business domain with Microsoft 365, select the **Use your existing email and custom domain with Teams** option on the Admin app home page.
-1. If you've already connected your domain, select the **Set up calendar synchronization** option on the Admin app home page (and proceed to "Set up calendar synchronization" below).
+1. If you've already connected your domain, select the **Set up calendar synchronization** option on the Admin app home page (and proceed to "Set up calendar synchronization").

+## Use your existing email and custom domain with Teams

+1. Choose Google Workspace on the email selection screen.
+1. Review the overview page and select continue.
+1. Enter your business domain and select **Verify**.

+Teams attempts to detect your domain host provider and prompt you to sign into your account.
+This authorization is solely for verifying domain ownership and doesn't involve any DNS changes.
+There are two methods to verify ownership.

+**If your domain is hosted at a common registrar, such as GoDaddy, WordPress, or 1&1 IONOS, you have the option to sign in to that registrar and give Microsoft permission to set up your domain for you.**
+1. Select **Verify**.
+1. Sign in to your registrar if prompted, and then select **Authorize Microsoft to conduct verification**.
+1. Return to Microsoft Teams and the setup task.

+**To manually verify ownership and configure DNS records, follow the instructions in Add DNS records to connect your domain.**

+1. Sign out of Teams and sign back in with your updated email.

+    Your work remains intact and your Microsoft 365 password stays the same.
+If you encounter issues, allow time for the process to complete and try again.

+1. After you sign back into Teams using your business email, return to the Admin app in Teams, and to the setup task, to update email addresses for other users.
+1. Next, you'll move to the calendar synchronization steps.

+    Follow the steps outlined in "Setup calendar synchronization."

+## Set up calendar synchronization